WWE News: WWE’s Creative Plans For Goldberg And Brock Lesnar Have Changed

-The WWE Universe rarely know exactly what WWE officials are planning behind the scenes.
+The WWE Universe rarely knows exactly what WWE officials are planning behind the scenes.
 The results can be predictable after years of watching the show, but it’s the few times a year when WWE surprises their fans that keep them watching.
 For instance, Goldberg’s return to WWE was something the fans had been asking for, but even the most experienced fans didn’t predict Goldberg’s dominant victory over Brock Lesnar.

 At WWE Survivor Series, Goldberg defeated Brock Lesnar in just under a minute and a half.
 Even WWE’s best wrestlers on the current roster couldn’t get that win.
 The reason why WWE officials decided Goldberg was the right man was to create the most buzz possible and establish him as WWE’s new unstoppable force overnight.
 At the time, the WWE Universe assumed Goldberg would be around for only one more match.

 Brock Lesnar vs. Goldberg on the grandest stage of them all seemed like a forgone conclusion after the buzz WWE created after WWE Survivor Series.
-All signs were pointing to their last match being at Wrestlemania 33 in Orlando.
-It was reported that WWE had made some “key changes” to the card for Wrestlemania.
+All signs were pointing to their last match being at WrestleMania 33 in Orlando.
+It was reported that WWE had made some “key changes” to the card for WrestleMania.
 More recent reports have the WWE Universe believing that creative plans for Goldberg and Lesnar have changed.

 The upcoming confrontation between the two isn’t a radical change, but there is a lot of speculation about why the two men will come face to face.
-Obviously, selling the PPV is the biggest reason, but there are also some rumors that WWE officials have changed their minds about Goldberg and Lesnar’s final match taking place at Wrestlemania 33.
+Obviously, selling the PPV is the biggest reason, but there are also some rumors that WWE officials have changed their minds about Goldberg and Lesnar’s final match taking place at WrestleMania 33.
 Instead, we may see the final match between them at WWE Fastlane in February.

 It was rumored that Goldberg would make an appearance at the WWE FastLane PPV, and maybe even work a tag team match.
 More recently, WWE has just begun advertising Goldberg for the event, so his status for the PPV is confirmed.
-All of this is speculation because no one knows what WWE has planned for him at the event, but ending the feud with Lesnar before Wrestlemania could be one of the “key changes” to the card.
+All of this is speculation because no one knows what WWE has planned for him at the event, but ending the feud with Lesnar before WrestleMania could be one of the “key changes” to the card.

 Having Goldberg and Lesnar’s feud conclude before the grandest stage of them all opens up a lot of exciting possibilities for both men.
-It’s still being assumed that Goldberg won’t be wrestling after Wrestlemania, so any dream matches need to happen soon.
+It’s still being assumed that Goldberg won’t be wrestling after WrestleMania, so any dream matches need to happen soon.
 Shane McMahon was Lesnar’s original opponent for the grandest stage of them all this year.
 WWE officials may have realized the potential for them to have other matches on the card.
-Goldberg vs. Lesnar may still be the plan for Wrestlemania, but it’s not written in stone anymore.
+Goldberg vs. Lesnar may still be the plan for WrestleMania, but it’s not written in stone anymore.

 [Featured Image by WWE]